JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 ### Nested Types

 I think types being able to access members of types they're defined in would be really cool.
 Basically, lambda-like capture semantics.
+Note the syntax isn't final (or even considered).

 ```swift